How-to set up SSO with OpenID Connect¶

 Set up user creation¶

-When a user first logs in through OIDC, they are assigned a username and a channel.
+When a user first logs in through OIDC, they are assigned a username based on their email address.
+The

 oidc.users.appendDomain flag controls whether email domain is included.